UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 ## Computer Basics

-Before we look at how supercomputers are built, it’s worth recapping what we learned last week about how a standard home computer or laptop works.
+Before we look at how supercomputers are built, it’s worth recapping what we learned previously about how a standard home computer or laptop works.

 Things have become slightly more complicated in the past decade, so for a short while let’s pretend we are back in 2005 (notable events from 2005, at least from a UK point of view, include Microsoft founder Bill Gates receiving an honorary knighthood and the BBC relaunching Dr Who after a gap of more than a quarter of a century).